-The Internal Revenue Service has issued the 2009 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical, or moving purposes.
+WASHINGTON — The Internal Revenue Service (IRS) today issued the 2012 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical, or moving purposes.

 - 14 cents per mile driven in service of charitable organizations

 The rate for business miles driven is unchanged from the midyear adjustment that became effective on July 1, 2011.
 The medical and moving rate has been reduced by 0.5 cents per mile.